 Montelukast

-Find out how montelukast works as a treatment for asthma, how to take it, and what side effects to look out for.
+Find out how montelukast helps asthma, how you take it alongside your other asthma medicines, and the important side effects to look out for.

 What is montelukast?

-Your GP or asthma nurse may prescribe montelukast if you’re still getting asthma symptoms even though you’ve been taking your preventer inhaler every day as prescribed.
+Your GP or nurse may prescribe you a medicine called montelukast if you’re still getting asthma symptoms even though you’ve been taking your usual asthma medicines as prescribed.

-Montelukast is an add-on treatment, which means you take it alongside your preventer inhaler.
+Montelukast is an add-on treatment.
+This means you take montelukast as prescribed, as well as using your maintenance or preventer inhaler.

 How does montelukast help asthma?